This policy details the University's commitment to matters of equality and diversity and indicates its plans for further action in this area.

 Facilities and support

 The University will, wherever reasonably practicable, provide facilities and specialised equipment, to allow equal access by all staff, students and applicants to the education and employment it provides.
+Information on support can be found on the University website.

 Recruitment and selection